20k-ultra/dotfiles/README.md

 Each folder is a **topic** with several special files that will be processed differently when the bootstrap script runs.

-The bootstrap.sh script just iterates over the topics and installs their packages via apt and then symlinks files into your $HOME directory.
+The bootstrap.sh script just iterates over the topics and installs their packages via paru and then symlinks files into your $HOME directory.
 See [Special file types](#special-file-types) for more.
 Additional install/configure overrides can be seen at [Special execution files](#special-execution-files) if the topic requires more then just symlinking!

 > NOTE: Files in topics that end with *.zsh are sourced in zsh/zsh.symlink.
 The installer will not symlink `.zsh` files.